 There’s a difference between the two.
 Habits are automatic behaviors.
 Rituals, however, are just the opposite – they require your intention, attention, and engagement.

-Charles Duhigg, author of The Power of Habit, says,
+Charles Duhigg, the author of The Power of Habit, says,

 Rituals, by contrast, are almost always patterns developed by an external source, and adopted for reasons that might have nothing to do with decision making.